Tamburi Investment Partners Executes Share Buyback Plan - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-An announcement from Tamburi Investment Partners Spa ( (IT:TIP) ) is now available.
+The latest announcement is out from Tamburi Investment Partners Spa ( (IT:TIP) ).

-Tamburi Investment Partners S.p.A. has executed a share buyback plan, purchasing 41,336 ordinary shares on the Euronext Milan market between July 7 and July 11, 2025, at an average price of 7.7399 euros per share, totaling 319,937.02 euros.
-This move, authorized by the shareholders, increases TIP’s treasury shares to 11.370% of the share capital, potentially enhancing shareholder value and reflecting confidence in the company’s market position.
+Tamburi Investment Partners S.p.A. has executed a share buyback plan, purchasing 138,379 ordinary shares, equivalent to 0.075% of its share capital, for a total of 1,163,648.60 euros.
+This move, conducted through Equita Sim S.p.A., reflects TIP’s strategic approach to manage its capital structure, potentially enhancing shareholder value and strengthening its market position.

 More about Tamburi Investment Partners Spa

 Tamburi Investment Partners S.p.A.
 (TIP) is an independent and diversified industrial group listed on the Euronext STAR Milan segment of Borsa Italiana.
-The company invests in entrepreneurial excellence with a long-term view, providing strategic support and fostering value growth.
-TIP has invested over 5 billion euros in both listed and unlisted companies, including well-known names such as Alpitour, Amplifon, and Moncler.
+The company focuses on investing in entrepreneurial excellence with a long-term perspective, providing strategic support and fostering value growth.
+TIP has invested over 5 billion euros in both listed and unlisted companies, including well-known names like Alpitour, Amplifon, and Moncler.